infusion/node-dhcp/README.md

 Installation
 ===
-Installing DHCP.js is as easy as cloning this repo or use npmjs:
+Installing node-dhcp is as easy as cloning this repo or use npmjs:

 ```bash
 npm install --save dhcp